 Generation-Skipping Tax, Definition

 The Internal Revenue Code imposes both gift and estate taxes on transfers of assets above certain limits.
-For 2020, you can exclude gifts of up to $15,000 per person from the gift tax, with the limit doubling for married couples who file a joint return.
-Estate tax applies to estates larger than $11,580,000 for 2020, increasing to $11,700,000 in 2021.
+For 2023, you can exclude gifts of up to $17,000 per person from the gift tax, with the limit doubling for married couples who file a joint return.
+Estate tax applies to estates larger than $12,920,000 for 2023, which is up from $12,060,000 in 2022.
 Again, these exemption limits double for married couples filing a joint return.

 The gift tax rate can be as high as 40%, while the estate tax also maxes out at 40%.
 The IRS uses the generation-skipping transfer tax to collect its share of any wealth that moves across families when assets aren’t passed directly from parent to child.
 Assets subject to the generation-skipping tax are taxed at a flat 40% rate.